 Try Ristorante 34 just off the Via Condotti at the foot of the steps.
 Great grilled items and polished staff.
 Prices are higher and reservations are a must.

 Try Perilli, the kind of place where locals have eaten for generations.
 The pastas are fabulous and main courses such as sausage and beans are superlative.
 If you want to feel like a local, you come here. ...
 Checchino dal 1887 is Rome's classic place for offal.
 But the meats are fine, too.
 (Testaccio is the city's former meat packing district.)

 NEAR THE TRAIN STATION (TERMINI)

 On the Via Marsala side of this sprawling terminus, try Da Nazzareno (Via Magenta, 35; phone: +39 06 495 7782) because it is the kind of place where Romans love to eat night after night.
 Great antipasto buffet followed by perfectly done classic pastas and Roman main dishes. ...
 Alternately, try the Mercato Centrale food hall that has opened on the Via Giolitti side of Termini.
 (If you're already inside the station, walk through the Coin department store to reach the complex.)
-You'll find an outlet fronted by Gabriele Bonci, Rome's pizza-maker of the moment.
-You'll also find a branch of Il Trapizzino, the Roman food fad of the moment.
+You'll find a pizza outlet fronted by Gabriele Bonci, Rome's pizza-maker of the moment.
+You will also find a branch of Il Trapizzino, the Roman food fad of the moment.
 There is a sit-down restaurant upstairs and stalls selling everything from burgers and ramen to panini to salads.
 It's quickly turned into the upscale dining and entertaining hub of the gritty Esquilino neighborhood that surrounds the station.

 AROUND THE VATICAN